marijnfs/zig-nng/doc/design.md

 - Is there any connection?
 If not add N from 'knowns'
 - Verify all connections are unconnected (otherwise remove them)
 - Verify connections match routing table (get's updated in its own callback)

+[On boarding]
+How do you join the network / let another join
+- Nodes have to interject themselves
+- Do we just send all data?
+  - Seem to be what others do
+  - How do you make sure nothing goes wrong there?

+Process from connector
+- You need to find the one before you.
+This is your lower limit, you store after that.
+	- He should put you in his routing table.
+	- You can test-send a message to yourself.

+- You need to find the one after you.
+	- Also you will lower their limit
+	- They should send data to you.
+	- Initial issue, He won't reach you except for a longer path that might not be up to date?
+	-
+	- Other can have a trail period in which it stores but also sends forward.

 [Central Job queue]
 - Jobs get processed in a queue (currently no priority implements, but some fair scheduling might be appropriate)